tl;dr

 directly.

-If the setup is correct, the MCP client should start the Docker container, and the mcp-playbook
+If the setup is correct, the MCP client should execute the npx

-server inside the container should respond.
+server should start and respond.
 You should see output in your MCP client's logs or the AI's response indicating the init_playbook

 instruction.